pi314/Dvorak2Qwerty/README.rst

 I don't want to make this tool "colorful" or "cool" so it has just gray background.

 This webpage provides two direction of translation and two keyboard snapshot.

+The source of dvorak keyboard picture is Wikipedia.